AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2020-06-06-the-binary-number-system/index.md

 ---
-title: "Binary for Beginners: The ABCs of 0s and 1s"
-description: The binary number system underlies everything in computation and software.
-But what's the deal with all those 0s and 1s?
+title: The Binary Number System
+description: Learn how computers store numbers and perform computations using binary.
 keywords: [binary number system, binary numbers]
-categories: [computer-science, math, binary]
+categories: [computer-science, math]
 commentsId: 44
 lastUpdated: 2022-07-23
 thumbnail: ./images/thumbnail.png
 layout: mathPost
+redirectFrom:
+  - /blog/binary-for-beginners/
 ---

 What is $10$?
 If this is your first time learning about the binary number system, then this question may seem odd.
 Of course it's ten, right?